About EGSH

 What "AED 2,000,000 Property Value" Means

-The AED 2,000,000 requirement relates to the value reflected in official property documentation, not an informal estimate.
-The property status statement or licensed valuation is used to support the Golden Residence application and to set a lien over the property.
-In addition, if at least AED 2,000,000 of the property value has been paid, the owner is entitled to Golden Residency, which is especially relevant where a property is financed.
+The property status statement or licensed valuation is used to support the Golden Residence application and to set a lien over the property for the duration of the Golden Visa.

 Which Properties Can Qualify in Dubai